-8 ing Graduate will be able PO-01 Program Engineering n - Bachelor of Technology in Civil Engineering Apply the knowledge of mathematics, science, engineering fundamentals, knowledge and an engineering specialization to the solution of complex civil engineering problems.
+Eligilicer ing Graduate wiii be able n - Bachelor of Technology in Civil Engineering PO-01 Engineering Apply the knowledge of mathematics, science, engineering fundamentals, knowledge and an engineering specialization to the solution of complex civil engineering problems.
 PO-02 Problem analysis Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO-03 Design/development of Design solutions for complex engineering problems and design system solutions components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO-04 Conduct investigations Use research-based knowledge and research methods including design of of complex problems experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
-PO-05 Modern tool usage Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex 70.01 engineering activities with an understanding of the limitations.
-PO-06 The engineer and society: Apply reasoning informed by the contextual knowledge to assess societal, Society. health, safety, legal and cultural issues and the consequent responsibilities DO 05 T relevant to the professional engineering practice.
-PO-07 Environment and sustainability: Understand the impact of the professional engineering solutions in societal sustamability. and environmental contexts, and demonstrate the knowledge of, and need for PO-08 Ethics sustainable development.
-Apply ethical principles and commit to professional ethics and PO-08 Etnics DO 00 Individual and team responsibilities and norms of the engineering practice.
-PO-09 work Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
-PO-10 Communication: Communicate effectively on complex engineering activities with the LO-10 Communication. engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. circuite presentations, and give and receive clear instructions.

-PO-11 Project management Demonstrate knowledge and understanding of the engineering and and finance: management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+PO-05 Modern tool usage Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
+PO-06 The engineer and Apply reasoning informed by the contextual knowledge to assess societal, society: health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO-07 Environment and Understand the impact of the professional engineering solutions in societal sustainability: and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+PO-08 Ethics Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+PO-09 Individual and team Function effectively as an individual, and as a member or leader in diverse - work teams, and in multidisciplinary settings.
+PO-10 Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make 1 comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+PO-11 Project management Demonstrate knowledge and understanding of the engineering and and finance: management principles and apply these to one's own work, as a member ar leader in a team, to manage projects and in multidisciplinary environments.
 PO-12 Lifelong learning Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change and problems in domains of Civil Engineering.